varmd/mapston/README.md

 ## Offline maps

-It is possible to prepackage offline maps for countries without downloading them after instalation.
+It is possible to package and install offline maps.
 To do so, download the relevant mwm files from http://opensource-data.mapswithme.com/regular/weekly/ and place them in omim-maps/mwm folder.
 Then cd to omim-maps and run makepkg.
 Then install omim-maps package with pacman.